migvidal/alba-website/content/english/_index.md

       - title: "Proofreading (Spanish)"
         image: "/images/drawing_icons/ic_collab_work.svg"
         bulletpoints:
-          - "In addiBon to translation, I offer full proofreading (spelling, grammar and style) of Spanish originals and translations.
+          - "In addition to translation, I offer full proofreading (spelling, grammar and style) of Spanish originals and translations.
 Don’t let careless punctuation or odd-sounding calques ruin a good text.
 As we say in Spain, four eyes see more than two.
 And yes, I am that annoying friend who walks around pointing at street signs because 'there’s a missing comma!'"

       - title: "Linguistic Quality Assurance (LQA)"
         image: "/images/drawing_icons/ic_like.svg"